Karrtii/CookBook/README.md

 # CookBook
 CookBook is an Android application where users can view and search for recipes, and create their own recipes.
+A friend of mine always complains that he constantly has to eat frozen food because he does not know any recipes and how to cook.
+So, this app if for anybody looking for an easy way to find recipes and eat actual meals.

 ## MoSCoW
 ### Must have:
 1. Users must be able to search for recipes based on dish name. - DONE
+2. Users can view recipes based on categories - DONE
-2. Users must be able to create their own recipes. - DONE
+3. Users must be able to create their own recipes. - DONE
-3. Users must be able to view their own recipes at anytime. - DONE
+4. Users must be able to view their own recipes at anytime. - DONE
-4. When user create their recipes, they must be able to include ingridients and steps. - DONE
+5. When user create their recipes, they must be able to include ingridients and steps. - DONE
-5. A user must be able to register themselves with an email, username and password.
+6. A user must be able to register themselves with an email, username and password.
-6. A user must be able to log in with their email and password.
+7. A user must be able to log in with their email and password.

 ### Should have:
 7. Users can see pictures of searched recipes. - DONE